AddChew/georgia-tech-notes/CS-6200/P3/L4/README.md

 #### Queuing Lock

 - Seeks to solve the problem where everyone sees the lock is free at same time, if not everyone sees the lock is free at same time, then not everyone will try to acquire the lock at same time
+- Only 1 CPU/thread sees free lock and tries to acquire it
 - Uses an array of "flags" with N elements
     - N = number of processes
     - every element has either of two states, has lock or must wait